 The John Oliver Cabin, constructed in 1822-1823 by the Cove's original couple, still stands, as does the Elijah Oliver Place, a homestead built by their son in 1866.
 Other historic buildings of note along the 11-mile Cades Cove Loop Road include the Becky Cable House and neighboring John Cable Grist Mill, as well as the Dan Lawson Place and the Carter-Shields Cabin.

-The Primitive Baptist Church, which was built in 1887, and the Cades Cove Methodist Church constructed in 1902, are charming locations for destination weddings in the Smoky Mountains.
+Historic churches in Cades Cove, including the Primitive Baptist Church, which was built in 1887, and the Cades Cove Methodist Church constructed in 1902, are charming locations for destination weddings in the Smoky Mountains.